esjeon/rice-va11halla/README.md

 - date
 - time

-Multiple batteries, wifi cards etc. are supported and everything can be reordered and customized via a C header file (similar to DWM).
+Multiple entries (battery, wifi signal, ...) are supported and everything can be reordered and customized via a C header file (similar to DWM).

-# Screenshot

 ![screenshot](screenshot.png)

+## Usage

-# Installation
+### Installation

-Just run ```sudo make install```! :P

-# Configuration

-Just change config.h (commented) to your needs and recompile!
+Before you continue, please be sure that a C compiler, `make` and `alsa-lib` are installed.
+Then compile the program once using `sudo make install`.
+After that you may change config.h to your needs and recompile it after any change!

-# Starting
+### Starting

-Put the following code in your ~/.xinitrc:
+Put the following code in your ~/.xinitrc (or similar):

 ```
 while true; do